 Health professions graduate schools vary in their attitudes toward advanced placement.
-We will present some general guidelines here, but suggest that you contact individual schools if you have questions concerning the policy at specific institutions.
+The following are general guidelines, but students are encouraged to contact individual schools for clarification of policies at specific institutions.

 There are clearly pluses and minuses to taking advantage of advanced placement opportunities.
-On the plus side, it allows you to get more quickly involved in intellectually challenging upper level courses.
-On the negative side, college is often a significant period of adjustment.
-This, combined with the highly competitive nature of medical school admissions, may argue for extra-careful course planning during one's freshman year.
+On the plus side, it allows the student to get more quickly involved in intellectually challenging upper level courses.
+On the negative side, one's freshman year is often a significant period of adjustment.
+This, combined with the highly competitive nature of health professions graduate school admissions, may argue for careful course planning during one's freshman year.
 Below are listed some guidelines for the subjects in which advanced placement is commonly awarded.